 I know I’ve said it before but I LOVE our literature studies.
-I read Tusiani’s version of Dante’s Divine Comedy aloud to prepare the children for a 10 week study of the Inferno, concentrating on Canto v with the love story of Paolo and Francesca.
+I read Tusiani’s version of Dante’s Divine Comedy aloud to prepare the children for a 10 week study of the Inferno, concentrating on Canto I with Dante the pilgrim becoming lost in the dark forest.
 Studying the Divine Comedy with 10 and 11 year olds is a risk, and to be honest I was a little nervous.
 Would they understand it?
 Would they even be interested?
 Would it grasp them as it has me?
 I needn’t have worried.
 From the first page they were enthralled.
 It helped they knew of most of the characters in the book, as they are all people historical to Dante, that we ourselves had studied at some point or another.
 In fact, I think it was a key point in their understanding.
 Possibly if these characters had not been familiar to them, they would have had to have worked harder to understand the inferences.

 As always, I sought out both an adult and a child’s translation.
 Dante contains adult themes, so the closest I could get was a young adults version.
 It was perfectly easy to read and very interestingly written, and any adult themes which came up I could tackle at the time, according to what I felt comfortable with them knowing.
 You know you’re on to a winner when your children beg to read ‘just one more chapter!’
 We used this free study guide to help with anything we were unsure of.
 I did not allow my children to see a copy of the study guide because of the inevitable adult themes and the blunt way in which they were handled.
 It was primarily for my own use as I hadn’t studied Dante before and I really wasn’t that sure I would be able to understand it!